The Peninsula New York: 1910s to 1930s

-Among the Gotham's guests in the early 20th century were composer Victor Herbert, as well as pianist Ignacy Jan Paderewski, the latter of whom lived there for sixteen years.
+Among the Gotham's guests in the early 20th century were composer Victor Herbert, as well as pianist Ignacy Jan Paderewski, who lived there for sixteen years.
 In December 1914, Franklin Pettit bought the hotel from Cheney for nearly $3.5 million.
 Weatherbee and Wood continued to operate the hotel, even after the Hotel Holdings Company sold the Gotham to William and Julius Manger of Manger Hotels in October 1920.
 The next month, the 2 West 55th Street Corporation took title to the hotel on behalf of the Manger brothers.
 The brothers attempted to sell the Gotham for $5 million in early 1925, but they did not receive any offers that they deemed acceptable.
 The Manger brothers eventually bought out Weatherbee and Wood's lease in 1927.

 By 1931, the Gotham was one of the few remaining buildings on Fifth Avenue in Midtown Manhattan that still did not have shops.
 The Metropolitan Life Insurance Company moved to foreclose on a $2 million mortgage that it held on the hotel in March 1932.
 Leon Leighton and Raymond J. Scully were appointed as receivers.
 The next month, the American Hotels Corporation took over the Gotham's lease and appointed G. H. Wartman as the manager.
 The Metropolitan Life took over the hotel in July 1932.
 The hotel's managers added an airplane departure board in the lobby in 1933, which they claimed was the first such board in a hotel lobby, and they also installed a marine room at the Gotham to complement the hotel's rooftop "sun deck".
 The hotel was also the site of a notable suicide in 1938, when 26-year-old John William Warde jumped from the 17th floor in front of 10,000 spectators; the incident inspired the 1951 film Fourteen Hours.

 Architect D. Everett Waid designed five storefronts at ground level in 1938; the bronze-and-glass storefronts were recessed from the facade.
 As part of this project, the original dining room on Fifth Avenue was closed and demolished in May 1938, and a new dining room was built within the hotel offices on the opposite side of the lobby.
-The hotel's offices were then relocated to the space occupied by the second-floor ballroom.
+The hotel's offices were then relocated to the space previously occupied by the second-floor ballroom.
 The original ceiling, designed by Hiss and Weekes, was preserved as part of the project.
 In addition, space for exhibitions was created on the second floor.
 The storefronts were leased to such tenants as jeweler Charlton & Co. and the Grand Central Art Galleries.
 The renovations coincided with the beginning of the 1939 New York World's Fair.
 At the beginning of April 1939, a syndicate of Chicago investors, led by Arnold S. Kirkeby, leased the hotel for five years.